 Off-Highway Vehicle Decals

-The OHV Decal is valid for one year from the date of purchase.
-For example, if you purchased your OHV Decal in January 2018, you have until Jan.
-31, 2019, to purchase the renewal OHV Decal.
+The OHV decal is valid for one year from the date of purchase.
+For example, if you purchased your OHV decal in January 2018, you have until January 2019 to purchase the renewal OHV decal.

 Where Do the Decal Dollars Go?